EuphoriaPatches/propertiesFiles/README.md

 5. Inside, go to the `shaders` folder
 6. Replace the existing properties files with your downloaded versions
 7. Reload shaders in-game with F3+R or by re-selecting the shader pack

+> **Note**: [Supplemental Patches](https://www.curseforge.com/minecraft/mc-mods/supplemental-patches) is a third-party mod that extends Euphoria Patches with even more modded functionality.